toscalix/crypto-algorithms/crypto-algorithms-list-properties-description.md

 ## commonkeySize

 * Description: the detected key size
-* Values: bbbb, where bbbb is an integer, provided in bits.
+* Values: <integer>, where <integer> is an integer, provided in bits.
 More than one value is possible, separated by the operator AND

 ## specifiedkeySize

 * Description: the default key size or range determined by the authors of the algorithm, standardization or compliance bodies/agencies
-* Values: any of these options are valid
+* Values: one of these options, or a combination of them, are valid
-   * bbbb, where bbbb is an integer, provided in bits.
+   * <integer>, where <integer> is provided in bits.
 More than one value is possible, separated by the operator AND
-   * bbbb TO cccc, where bbbb and cccc are integers, provided in bits, to express a range
+   * <integer> TO <integer>, where <integer> are provided in bits, to express a range

 ## cryptoClass